-Kimchi is embedded in the Korean national identity, crossing borders to other East Asian countries like Japan and China where it also loved.
+Kimchi is a ferment embedded in the Korean national identity.
+It crosses borders to other countries, such as Japan and China, who give it their own regional twist.

 Asian cabbage (wombok) and radish are the most common vegetable ingredients and typical of kimchi eaten in the West.
-If you do travel to East Asia, you will find an almost infinite number of local variations that reflect seasonal ingredients and local taste.
+If you travel to East Asia you will find an almost infinite array of local variations that reflect seasonal ingredients and local taste.

-Kimchi’s deep umami taste is addictive, it is also nutritious.
-There are many scientific studies published that are helping us to understand the potential health benefits of kimchi – antibacterial, boosting immunity, having an antioxidant effect and potentially lowering cholesterol.
+Kimchi’s deep umami taste is addictive.
+It is also nutritious.
+Scientific studies are helping us to understand the potential health benefits of kimchi.
+So far, research has shown it to be antibacterial, boosting immunity, having an antioxidant effect and potentially lowering cholesterol.

 Sun-dried Korean chilli (gochugaru) is a wonderful beast.
-It has a distinctive flavour; the heat is a slow burn that creeps up on you, but not before you have a taste of its smoky and fruity-sweet notes.
+It has a distinctive flavour.
+The heat is a slow burn that creeps up on you, but not before you taste its smoky and fruity-sweet notes.

 The Scoville scale is a scale that measures the strength of heat of peppers and chillies.
-Korean chilli sits at under 1000, at the lower end of the scale.
-Spicier than paprika, however, not having the punch of a Mexican poblano.
+Gochugaru sits at under 1000, at the lower end of the scale – spicier than paprika, however, not having the punch of a Mexican poblano.

-Your local Asian grocer should stock Korean chilli (gochugaru) powder, also called Korean pepper powder.
+Your local Asian grocer should stock gochugaru powder, also called Korean pepper powder.

 This not a traditional recipe

-Let me say before we get to the recipe – this is by no means a traditional method.
-In my time-poor world, I cut a few corners.
-It just means that I can find time to make it more often.
+Let me say before we get to the recipe – this is not a traditional method.
+In my time-poor world, I cut a few corners so I can find time to make it more often.

-When making the real deal, you can ferment the paste for days separately before you make up the rest of the ferment.
+When making the real deal, you can ferment the paste for days separately before you add it to the rest of the ferment.

-Kimchi has a relatively short fermentation time – usually between 3 – 5.
+If you have a craving now – you will have to wait!
+Kimchi has a relatively short fermentation time – usually between 3 – 5 days.
 You also soak the cabbage for up to 24 hours on top of this.
-If you have a craving now, you are going to have to wait!

 Let’s make kimchi.